Central Board of Secondary Education: Changes for 2020 exam

-The Central Board of Secondary Education (CBSE) will now conduct two separate Mathematics examinations in the class 10 board examination, starting from the 2020 session.
-The current Mathematics exam is called Mathematics (Standard), and an easier version, Mathematics (Basic), has been introduced.
-Students taking the latter version may not study Mathematics to any further level.
+The Central Board of Secondary Education (CBSE) has been conducting two separate Mathematics examinations in the class 10 board examination, starting from the 2020 session.
+Mathematics exam till 2019 was Mathematics (Standard), and an easier version, Mathematics (Basic), has been introduced.

-The option to choose mathematics will be available on the registration form for the Class 10 CBSE board examination.
-Candidates will be required to select their test choice while filling out the registration form for the CBSE Class 10 board examination 2020.
+The option to choose mathematics is available on the registration form for the Class 10 CBSE board examination.
+Candidates are required to select their test choice while filling out the registration form for the CBSE Class 10 board examination 2020.

 Minister of Education, MoE (previously Minister of Human Resource Department, HRD), amid the coronavirus outbreak had ordered rescheduling of pending examinations.
 The exams rescheduled were to be conducted between 1 and 15 July.
 On 26 June, CBSE released as circular which cancelled the remaining exams and give scores based on the scores of the exams already taken by students.
 Some students of Delhi who were able to provide three or fewer exams were scored as per their performance in internal exams.
 This decision came after a judicial ruling.